stinarl/Exercise2/theory.md

 ### What are the differences between channels (in Communicating Sequential Processes, or as used by Go, Rust), mailboxes (in the Actor model, or as used by Erlang, D, Akka), and queues (as used by Python)?
-> What are the differences between channels (in Communicating Sequential Processes, or as used by Go, Rust), mailboxes (in the Actor model, or as used by Erlang, D, Akka), and queues (as used by Python)?
 > CSP are a formal language for describing patterns og communication between concurrent processes. channels (go) serve the same purpose.
 A mailbox is were threads are qued while waiting to be prosecuted by the actor.
 In a mailbox it is possible to make priorities between the waiting threads, which meaans it serves the same purpose as a channel  or CSP.